Unseburg: Attractions

 Sights to see in the town include the Bode River, local Park, Kamplake Lake, Frula Juice Factory, Town Museum located in the old elementary school, numerous biking trails in the area, the American Line dance Club, yearly Christmas market, Karnival-Fasching celebrations, and the local Lutheran Church St. Stephen (Stephan) with its 12th century Tower and Building built in 1839.

 Monuments

-On an open area at the crossing of Ernst-Thälmann-Straße, August-Bebel-Straße and Bäckergasse, there is a memorial to the Brown Coal mine "Johanne-Henriette" that was in operation from 1849-1963.
+On an open area at the crossing of Ernst-Thälmann-Straße, August-Bebel-Straße and Bäckergasse, there is a memorial to the Brown Coal mine "Johanne-Henriette" that was in operation from 1849 to 1963.
 Located in the cemetery is a monument to the dozens of soldiers from the town that were killed in World War II.
 There is currently a motion to restore it as well as build a new monument for the allied pilots that were buried in the area and later taken back to their home countries after the war.